Editorial photograph of an enterprise data integration review against the SAP digital core

 Time ManagementTime recording via APILow

-When digital access is the right framework
+When is Digital Access the right framework?

 • High document volume relative to user count.
 Mature integration estates with predictable document patterns.